 Apple copying Samsung copying Apple — that's one way to look at Memoji, which is a new form of Animoji that you design yourself.
 Similar to Samsung's AR Emoji feature on the Galaxy S9 and Note 9, you can create your Memoji with a selection of hairstyles, skin tones, glasses, hats and the like.
 And as you're building your Memoji, you can see your virtual form take shape in real time, emulating your movements and mannerisms.
 Already, we think Memoji look smoother than Samsung's stilted and unnatural Animoji.

 People can't get enough of emoji, as a glance at all the emoticons cluttering up your Messages app should confirm.
-And an upcoming tweak to iOS 12 is going to give emoji-hungry users even more way to express themselves. iOS 12.1, already available in beta form for both developers and people who participate in the iOS public beta program, introduces 70 new emoji.
-The new additions feature everything from people with red, gray and curly hair to new sports including lacross and softball.
-If you've ever found yourself scrolling through a list of emoji and thinking, "If only there was a llama emoji at my disposal," then iOS 12.1 is going to be the answer to your prayers.
+And an upcoming tweak to iOS 12 is going to give emoji-hungry users even more way to express themselves. iOS 12.1 introduces 70 new emoji.
+The new additions include everything from people with red, gray and curly hair to new sports including lacross and softball.
+If you've ever found yourself scrolling through a list of emoji and thinking, "If only there was a llama emoji at my disposal," then iOS 12.1 will be the answer to your prayers.
 (Image Credit: Apple)

 Previous versions of iOS could drown you in a sea of notifications if you weren’t careful.
 But iOS 12 improves things by giving you more control over which notifications you see.
 When you get a notification from a particularly pushy app in iOS 12, you can swipe left and tap the new Manage button.
 That gives you the option of having iOS 12 deliver future notifications quietly: they’ll still show up in Notification Center, but they won’t make your iPhone buzz nor will they distract you by flashing up on the screen. iOS 12 also groups notifications from the same app, making it easier to manage them when they pile up.
 (Image Credit: Tom's Guide)